Der Rosenkavalier: International success

 Within two months of its premiere, the work was translated into Italian and performed at La Scala.
 The Italian cast, led by conductor Tullio Serafin, included Lucrezia Bori as Octavian, Ines Maria Ferraris as Sophie, and Pavel Ludikar as Ochs.
 The opera's Austrian premiere was given by the Vienna Court Opera on the following 8 April, under Franz Schalk's baton, with Lucie Weidt as Marschallin, Gertrude Förstel as Sophie substituting for Selma Kurz, Marie Gutheil-Schoder as Octavian and Richard Mayr as Ochs.
 The work reached the Teatro Costanzi in Rome seven months later on 14 November with Egisto Tango conducting Hariclea Darclée as the Marschallin and Conchita Supervía as Octavian.

-The United Kingdom premiere of Der Rosenkavalier occurred at the Royal Opera House in London on 29 January 1913.
+The United Kingdom premiere of Der Rosenkavalier occurred at the Royal Opera House in London on 29 January 1913, produced by T. C. Fairbairn.
 Thomas Beecham conducted the performance and the cast included Margarethe Siems as the Marschallin and Caroline Hatchard as Sophie.
 The United States premiere took place at the Metropolitan Opera on the following 9 December in a production conducted by Alfred Hertz.
 The cast included Frieda Hempel as the Marschallin, Margarethe Arndt-Ober as Octavian, and Anna Case as Sophie.
 A number of Italian theatres produced the work for the first time in the 1920s, including the Teatro Lirico Giuseppe Verdi (1921), Teatro Regio di Torino (1923), Teatro di San Carlo (1925), and the Teatro Carlo Felice (1926).